It is an enzyme used in the body to break down fats in food so that they can be absorbed.

-Your doctor may also ask you to stop taking some medications that may affect the results of the test.
-Make sure you know all the prescription medications, over-the-counter medications, and supplements you take.
+Your doctor may also ask you to stop taking some medications that may affect the test results.
+Ensure you know all the prescription medications, over-the-counter medications, and supplements you take.

 What happens during a Test?

-In a lipase test, a lab technician will take a small sample of blood.
+A lab technician will take a small blood sample for a lipase test.
 You are likely to put a band around the upper part of your arm to help make your veins easier to find.

 Then he will insert a needle into one of his veins.
-Once there is enough blood in a tube, the band will come out and he will draw the needle.
+Once enough blood is in a tube, the band will come out, and he will draw the hand.
 He will put a bandage on the place where the needle entered.

 Any risk with taking this Test?

 You may feel a slight sting or pain during the blood draw.
-You may feel palpitations on the site later.
+You may feel vibrations on the site later.
 The risks of blood collection are minor and include: